Online Transformer Monitoring System (DRYCORE DC-5M)

-The online transformer monitoring system DRYCORE DC-5M is designed to provide continuous, real-time monitoring of transformer condition and to eliminate the main drawback of traditional diagnostics, which are based on periodic—and therefore delayed—measurements of oil and insulation parameters.
-At large modern industrial facilities, an average of up to six power transformers fail each year, and up to half of these failures could be prevented with timely moisture measurement and dissolved gas analysis (DGA) in transformer oil.
-Moisture is one of the primary factors driving insulation degradation: it sharply reduces dielectric strength, accelerates paper aging, and creates conditions for partial discharges.
-Because moisture concentration can change within a matter of hours due to temperature fluctuations, traditional oil sampling has long ceased to be a reliable diagnostic tool.
-This is why an online transformer monitoring system has become a core element of modern defect prevention strategies.
+The DRYCORE DC-5M online transformer monitoring system is designed to provide continuous, real-time monitoring of transformer condition and to eliminate the main disadvantage of conventional diagnostic methods, which are based on periodic—and therefore delayed—measurements of insulating oil and solid insulation parameters.
+At large modern industrial facilities, an average of up to six power transformers fail each year, and up to half of these failures could be prevented with timely moisture measurement and dissolved gas analysis (DGA) of transformer oil.
+Moisture is one of the primary factors contributing to insulation degradation: it significantly reduces dielectric strength, accelerates paper degradation, and creates conditions for partial discharges.
+As moisture concentration can change within a matter of hours due to temperature fluctuations, conventional oil sampling is no longer a reliable diagnostic tool.
+This is why online transformer monitoring systems have become essential to modern defect prevention strategies.

 Challenges and the nature of insulation defects

-Operational experience with transformers and autotransformers rated at 110 kV and above shows that reliability in most cases is determined by the condition of the oil-barrier insulation system.
-Localized weakened areas in insulation materials become sources of ionization processes that, over time, lead to partial discharges, which in turn result in hazardous electrical defects.
-Such defects can develop over many years, while standard scheduled measurements performed at fixed intervals are unable to capture early signs of deterioration.
-The most dangerous defects include inter-turn short circuits and creeping discharges in solid insulation, which almost always develop covertly, even though they are accompanied by changes in oil properties.
+Operational experience with power and autotype transformers rated at 110 kV and above shows that, in most cases, reliability is determined by the condition of the oil-barrier insulation system.
+Localized defects in insulation materials become sources of ionization processes that lead to partial discharges, which over time result in hazardous electrical faults.
+Such defects may develop over many years, while standard scheduled measurements performed at fixed intervals are unable to detect early signs of deterioration.
+The most dangerous defects include turn-to-turn short circuits and creeping discharges in solid insulation, which almost always develop unnoticed, even though they are accompanied by changes in oil properties.

 The most hazardous defects include: